mucommander/mucommander/readme.txt

   provided: Alder32, CRC32, MD2, MD4, MD5, SHA-1, SHA-256, SHA-384 and SHA-512.
 - New 'Verify data integrity' transfer option that ensures that the files are strictly identical on the source and destination after being transferred.
+  This option slows down transfers significantly but can prevent data loss caused by faulty mediums.
 - Files can be marked/unmarked using a Regexp.
 - New 'Owner' and 'Group' columns added to the folder pane (not visible by default).
 The owner and group information is available on FTP and SFTP folders